 You can delete a DaemonSet.
 If you specify

 will be left on the nodes.
-You can then create a new DaemonSet with a different template.
+If you subsequently create a new DaemonSet with the same selector,

 It is certainly possible to run daemon processes by directly starting them on a node (e.g. using